 Opera Garnier | the Versailles of Opera Houses

 It’s actually not as old as you might think.
 In 1860, the city of Paris held a contest to choose a design for the new opera house.
 It was at a time when Paris was undergoing huge change under the direction of Georges-Eugène Haussmann, commonly known as Baron Haussman.
 Napoleon III appointed him to carry out a massive urban renewal programme in Paris.
 More than 170 designs were submitted and Charles Garnier, just 35 years old, was the winner.
 Born in rue Mouffetard, Paris, in 1825 he was formally educated but unknown.
-The opera house opened in January 1875 and it was to make him internationally famous.
+The opera house opened on 5 January 1875 and it was to make him internationally famous.

 In creating Palais Garnier, he crafted the architectural style of the Second Empire.
 When Empress Eugénie, perplexed by the building’s lack of unity, asked him: “What is this style?
 This is no style, it is not Greek or Louis XVI”, Garnier replied “No, those styles are all outdated, this is Napoleon III”.